curiousoffice/playbook/README.rst

 ~~~~~~~~~~
 - Produce knowledge about code quality that can be applied to new and existing
   projects.
 This knowledge must be documented and only cover programming
   languages being used in sophilabs.
-Examples include: guidelines, linting
+Examples include: guidelines, linter
   rules, workflows, conventions, etc. These documents will not only refer to code,
   but also to how to ensure code quality (e.g. code reviews)
 - Develop a plan or methodology to measure the effectiveness of the generated